lloydbayley/lloydbayley.github.io/_posts/2025-05-22-mac-customisations.md

 ## Control-Zoom

-Good for when your eyesight is not quite what it was or if you need to zoom in on something where it won't let you because the website thinks it knows best!
+Good for when your eyesight is not quite what it was or if you need to zoom in on something where it won't let you because the website thinks it knows best or if pinch to zoom won't do it.
 Simply hold Control down and scroll up and down with the trackpad.
 The best bit is, that it will centre on where your cursor is.
 You don't HAVE to use Control, you can also use Option or Command - whatever works for you.

-In Settings, scroll down on the left-hand menu, select Accessibility.
+In Settings, scroll down on the left-hand menu, select Accessibility and click on Zoom in the right-hand pane.

 ![Image]({{ site.baseurl }}/assets/images/MacCustom/Ctrl-Zoom 1.png)

-Next, in the right-hand pane, make sure "Use scroll gesture with modifier keys to zoom" is turned on and then select which key you want to use just below.
+Next, in that right-hand pane, make sure "Use scroll gesture with modifier keys to zoom" is turned on and then select which key you want to use just below.

 ![Image]({{ site.baseurl }}/assets/images/MacCustom/Ctrl-Zoom 2.png)